-Let's celebrate with food
+Let's Celebrate with Food

-Food is used at times of celebration in every family.
-Celebrations are often a time when families come together to share food.
-We live in a multi-cultural nation with families from all over the world, so lots of different foods are eaten during celebrations.
+Food is used at times of celebration.
+Celebrations are often times when families and friends come together to share special occasions such as birthdays or at Christmas.
+We live in a multi-cultural nation with families from all over the world so lots of different foods are eaten during celebrations.